-In a series of photographs and a video performance narrated by a famous Polish sports commentator, a group of Olympic weightlifting champions attempts to lift historic monuments throughout Warsaw.
-Heavy Weight History at once poetically and literally addresses the meaning of resistance, in every sense of the word.
+In Christian Jankowski's video, narrated by a famous Polish sports commentator, a group of Olympic weightlifting champions attempt to lift historic monuments throughout Warsaw.
+At once addressing and bringing into question the notion of trust, Heavy Weight History juxtaposes the teamwork of athletes entrusting their physical safety to one another, with the questionable permanence of history.
+If these historic monuments can be shifted off their pedestals, and history rewritten in the language of sports competitions, then who's version of history are we meant to trust?
 Using humor as itself an act of resistance against the heavy weight of post-war history in Europe, Heavy Weight History is presented in this exhibition as a tragicomic history lesson at a time when war has once again returned to Europe.
 By utilising the medium of human relationships, comedic humor, or indeed any of the other innumerable tools of modern communication available, Christian Jankowski trades blows with history, politics and the language of art.
 His playful and far-reaching projects tug at the very fabric of society itself - of the (re)reading and (re)making of history - querying many notions of authorship, ownership, originality, propriety and authenticity that might otherwise be taken for granted.